Skip to content

 Wet & slippery shoes?

-Wet shoes need to dry slowly.
+Wet shoes must dry slowly.